Splunk-App-and-TA-development/TA_netfilter/README.md

 # TA_netfilter
-Netfilter (iptables) technology add-on for Splunk
+netfilter (iptables) technology add-on (TA) for Splunk

+This app provides field extractions and normalisation to the Common Information Model.

+Install this app on heavy forwarders, indexers and search heads.

+Further documentation is provided in the wiki here: https://github.com/doksu/TA_netfilter/wiki